 After a Disaster

-Here are a few items to consider after a crisis to make sure your health care needs are met.
+Here are a few items to think about after a crisis.
+These will help to make sure your health care needs are met.

 Check your identification (ID) and enrollment cards

 You must have a valid uniformed services ID card to get care or have prescriptions filled.
-If your ID card was lost, visit the nearest ID card office
+If you lost your ID card, visit the nearest ID card office

 Follow appropriate referral and authorization procedures

 TRICARE may issue blanket referrals and authorizations after a disaster.
 This means you’ll get your care easier during this time.
 After this period ends, you must follow the usual referral and authorization procedures for your TRICARE health plan.
 This helps you avoid unnecessary out-of-pocket costs.
 Learn if your area is affected.